Church bells are the most historic sound many of us ever hear.

 Works on List A can be done without a faculty and without informing your archdeacon.

-But if are unsure, contact your them for advice.
+But if are unsure, contact your DAC team for advice

-The works should only be done by someone with sufficient skills and knowledge to do so and with due regard to health and safety and the protection of historically significant parts of the installation.
+As with List A, these works should only be carried out by persons with sufficient skills and knowledge to complete the work to a satisfactory standard, with due regard to health and safety and the protection of historically significant parts of the installation.
 This may require a bell hanger to carry out or oversee the works.

 Listed bells and bell frames